Altaflux/agent-mimir/README.md

 ## Customizing Agents

 By default Mimir will create an agent with no tools and Chat GPT-3.5.
-You can configure a custom agent by creating a `mimir-cfg.js` configuration file at the root of the project, use `mimir-cfg.js.example` to start.
+You can configure a custom agent by creating a directory called `mimir-config` with the configuration file `mimir-cfg.js`, use `mimir_config_example` as a reference.
 By configuring an agent you can change its language model to any other model supported by LangchainJS

 ```javascript